Skip to content

 • Record-keeping.
 Firms must maintain records of all client funds, accounts, and transactions for at least five years.

 In applying these principles, industry regulatory bodies often add specific interpretations or additional rules for how to handle client money.
 For example, the Solicitors Regulation Authority (SRA) has its own accounts rules that apply to the firms it regulates.
-Other industries, such as property and real estate, are bound by government regulation to use client money accounts with banks, although statutory enforcement obligations for this regulation were only established recently.
+Other industries, such as property and real estate, are bound by government regulation to ,hold client money in a bank or building society although statutory enforcement obligations for this regulation were only established recently.

 Choosing the right banking partner for client money accounts

 For firms that handle client money, choosing the right banking partner is important.
 Opening new accounts, reconciling balances, and record-keeping can all take up significant time and resources.
-Your choice of banking partner can either make complying with the CASS rules much easier, or become a source of operational complexity and cost that takes attention away from your core business.
+Your choice of banking partner can either make complying with your industry's regulation much easier, or become a source of operational complexity and cost that takes attention away from your core business.

 • Opening new accounts.
 Due to the requirements around rights and reconciliation that must be confirmed by a letter ahead of an account being opened, bank accounts to hold client money can take weeks to open with some providers.
 For a digital wealth manager, investment firm, or any other business that needs to open dedicated accounts en masse for their customers, this kind of lead time can pose significant constraints and lead to customer drop-offs.